 I then worked as a Post-Doctoral Research Fellow at Cancer Research UK in London and was subsequently appointed as Staff Scientist by the National Research Council in Italy.
-Before joining the University of Westminster in 2013 I held an Associate Lectureship within the Biosciences at Brunel University.
-Prior to that, I was for eleven years Head of the Molecular Cytogenetics and Microscopy Core of the Wellcome Trust Centre for Human Genetics at the University of Oxford where I retain a Visiting Fellowship in Molecular Cytogenetics at the Nuffield Department of Medicine.
+Before joining the University of Westminster in 2013, I was for eleven years Head of the Molecular Cytogenetics and Microscopy Core of the Wellcome Trust Centre for Human Genetics at the University of Oxford, Nuffield Department of Medicine.

-My research expertise is in genetics and cell biology, with specific focus on genome organisation, chromosomal fragility and instability, gene mapping, nuclear architecture, cancer cytogenetics and molecular cytogenetics applied to genomic medicine and medical genetics.
+My research expertise is in human and medical genetics, with specific focus on genome functional organisation, chromosomal fragility and instability, gene mapping, nuclear architecture and dynamics, cancer biomarkers, and molecular cytogenetics for precision medicine.

-I am a member of the British Society for Genetic Medicine (Association of Clinical Genetic Science), the European Cytogeneticists Association, the Genetics Society and the Italian Medical Society of Great Britain.
+I am a member of the British Society for Genetic Medicine, the European Cytogeneticists Association, and the UK Genetics Society, for which i am Local Ambassador at Westminster.

 Chromosomes, nuclear architecture and genome organisation in health and disease

 Chromosomal analysis at different stages of the cell cycle and at different resolution levels can provide important clues on a specific genome and its functioning, often supplying crucial information on the pathogenesis of medical conditions.
 Indeed, chromosomal and nuclear abnormalities have long been invaluable diagnostic and prognostic biomarkers.